 This paper deals with numerical techniques for solving acoustic transparency problems.
-This kind of problem is encountered in the design of all major transportation systems, such as ground vehicles, aircraft and spacecraft noise penetration through fairings, windows and doors, and break-out from engine compartments, etc. Applications in structural engineering such as the cladding of buildings can also be foreseen.
+This kind of p encountered in the design of all major transportation systems, such as ground vehicles, aircraft and s noise penetration through fairings, windows and doors, and break-out from engine compartum Applications in structural engineering such as the cladding of buildings can also be foreseen.
+Acoustic transparency means the assessment of the transmissibility of sound by vibro-acoustic interacti